Matatika/matatika-docs/content/dataml/datasetml/visualisation.md

 ## HTML metric

-Metric layout for datasets can be achieved with the `html-table` visualisation type.
+Metric layout for datasets can be achieved with the `html-metric` visualisation type.

 ```yaml
 visualisation: |-